Julia M. Nagy, ENV SPManaging Consultant

-Julia Nagy is a consultant in HMMH’s Aviation Services practice.
-She is a dynamic member of the HMMH team, with an…
+Julia Nagy is a Senior Consultant in HMMH’s Aviation Services practice.
+She is a dynamic member of the HMMH team, with…

 In the spirit of Earth Day 2018 and its theme to “End Plastic Pollution,” I reflected on the decades-old slogan associated with educating consumers to avoid excessive waste, the three R’s: Reduce, Reuse, and Recycle.
 Although the phrase has infiltrated our vernacular in the U.S., the everyday environmentalist may wonder how to best apply these principles in their day-to-day lives.
 Here’s a list of specific strategies and actions you can take to decrease your carbon footprint in 2018 and beyond.

 For the common consumer, waste reduction tactics may seem overwhelming or out of reach because many require a conscious effort and sometimes even changes in our behavior.
 Drawing from my own experience as a city dweller in Washington, D.C., I laid out the simplest actions that you and your family can take to reduce, reuse, and recycle.

 After all, it’s 2018; we’re living in the age of renewable jet fuel, luxury electric cars, and even a package-free shop in Brooklyn!
 When you embrace your inner environmentalist, some small changes can snowball into significant carbon reduction.